-As the video explains below, children are said to fit in one of four unique attachment categories: secure attachment, anxious-ambivalent attachment, anxious-avoidant attachment, and disorganized attachment.
+Listen to this YouTube video that explains how all children fit in one of four unique attachment categories: secure attachment, anxious-ambivalent attachment, anxious-avoidant attachment, and disorganized attachment.

 Sharon Martin’s article from Psychcentral apparently agrees that the problem derives from occurrences in early childhood, the stage when the person was most vulnerable and amenable.
 Children can’t autonomously decipher right from wrong in situations.
 Children don’t know what is and isn’t healthy.
 They don’t know that their parents can make mistakes; are not omnipotent or omniscient; that parents can lie, cheat, deceive, and be unable to instill secure attachment in the child.

 The child doesn’t have the emotional capacities to navigate a uproarious, confusing, and erratic environment.
 They can’t muster up self-support in the absence of parental support.
 They have nowhere else to go when the household becomes scary and unsafe.
 They don’t know they are not to blame for the family’s dysfunction and the parent’s emotional and physical neglect, frequent bitter accusations, mendacious reasoning, outbursts, and bizarre secrets.
 The child is conditioned to always assume he/she is the problem.
 A child is made to feel unworthy and incapable of success when given tasks, instructions, and demands that exceed what his/her maturity level and brain development allows.